 Remove from my nightIndependent Project Map # 77

-Techne Institute for Arts and Emerging Technologies, University of Buffalo Department of Media StudyBike Date / Rest Stop Bike Repair Shop, Royal Conservatory of Music273 Bloor Street West (Roaming along Bloor Street West between Avenue Road and Bathurst Street, making a stop in front of the Royal Conservatory throughout the night.)
-Relaxed, recorded, broadcast conversations between the artist and audience about public transportation accessibility in your town: Is it affordable / convenient?
-For who?
-AND the roadway as a public space in your town: is it?
-For what public?
-Sometimes, we do bike repair while we talk.
+Techne Institute for Arts and Emerging Technologies, University of Buffalo Department of Media StudyBike Date / Rest Stop Bike Repair Shop, The Royal Conservatory of Music273 Bloor Street West (Roaming along the Bloor Street Culture Corridor between Avenue Road and Bathurst Street, making a stop in front of The Royal Conservatory of Music throughout the night) Take a seat!
+Broadcast conversations between the artist and audience about public transportation: Is it affordable, is it accessible, and for who?
+The roadway as a public space: is it, for what public?
+The artist and audience can do bike repair while they talk.